MarkIngramUK/XamlIslands/readme.md

 ## Projects

 * HelloXaml - A minimal example showing how to connect a Xaml Island to a Win32 HWND.
 A CMake project is included in order to demonstrate that no special vcxproj settings are required (it's just regular C++).
+* FilePicker - Demonstrates how to use FileOpenPicker in a Win32 application (via IInitializeWithWindow).